LiangliangNan/Easy3D/ReadMe.md

 found in the accompanying 'License' file.

 ### Citation
-If you found Easy3D is useful in your research/study/work, I would be grateful if you can show your appreciation by citing it:
+If Easy3D is useful in your research/work, I would be grateful if you show your appreciation by citing it:
 ```
 Liangliang Nan.
 Easy3D: an easy-to-use, efficient, and open-source C++ library for processing and rendering 3D data.
-2019.
+2018.
 ```

 ---